alexdrone/Store/README.md

     return Counter(count: 0)
   }

-  // We're implementing Counter as an immutable state, but Dispatch is
+  // In this example we are implementing Counter as an immutable state, but Dispatch is
   // not opinionated about state immutability.
   // We could have 'count' as a var and simply change its value in the reducer. func byAdding(value: Int) -> Counter {